zainsadaqat/typescript-resources/tsconfig-guide.md

 # tsconfig.json guide
+Here in this guide, Only most commonly used typescript configuration settings have been discussed.

 ## 1. Including and Excluding Files and Folders
 After the nested curly brace and before the last curly brace: